 Thoughts on this approach:

 Looking back, in an ideal world: I would have read Core Radiology and started RadPrimer in the fall.
 Done CTC and physics Feb/March and then filled in the rest of the time with questions, probably primarily via the A Core Review Series.
-Qevlar is nice for the phone app with offline capabilities and probably would’ve have made it in too (I’m reviewing the question banks separately, stay tuned).
+Qevlar is nice for the phone app with offline capabilities and probably would’ve have made it in too.
 Most of the latter would have been important mostly for anxiolysis or possibly long-term retention, as passage wasn’t an issue.

 I liked the combination of Core Radiology and Crack the Core and wouldn’t change that.
 I discussed CTC and the longer War Machine at length here, and I’m convinced that either one is sufficient alone as a physics textbook (with Physics 300 as a good question source).
 After that, you need some source of cases (RadPrimer, etc).
 It doesn’t matter so much as that you pick a way to cover the exam sections and stick with it.
 You will use a tiny fraction of the available resources and that is not just fine but desirable.